I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 Step 3.
 The judge=vote Trap and Switching to judge=llm

-After completing the dry-run, I ran the actual collect with judge=vote and got eyebrow-raising numbers: per-model accuracy of "Local Nemotron 99.8% / all other models 0-0.2%".
-The cause was in the _judge_vote logic in collect.py — when each model returns different natural language responses, the Counter ends up with ties and always treats the head of the pool (Local Nemotron) as "correct" based on insertion order.
-This works for MMLU-style choice matching, but cannot be used for generation tasks.
+After completing the dry-run, submitting the full collect with judge=vote produced per-model accuracy numbers that made me do a double take: "Local Nemotron 99.8% / all other models 0–0.2%."
+The cause was in the _judge_vote logic in collect.py: when each model returns a different natural language response, the Counter ends up with all equal counts, and insertion order causes the pool's first entry (Local Nemotron) to always be treated as "correct."
+This works for MMLU-style option matching, but it's unusable for generative tasks.

-So I switched to judge=llm + Sonnet 4.6 as judge and re-collected (7h15m).
-While self-scoring bias remains since Sonnet itself is the judge, a reasonable distribution emerged with Opus at the top, the top 3 emerging models clustered together, and Local / GLM at the bottom — making it usable as a quality signal.
+Switching to judge=llm + Sonnet 4.6 as judge and re-running collect (7h 15m), a reasonable distribution emerged—Opus at the top, the top 3 emerging models clustered together, and Local / GLM at the bottom—making this usable as a quality signal.

 | Model | accuracy (Sonnet judge) | avg tokens |